nalmadi/fix8/README.md

 - Mac/Linux: coming soon!

 # Run Fix8 from code 🚀
-To use run Fix8 from the Python code, follow these steps:
+To run Fix8 from the Python code, follow these steps:

 1. **Clone the Repository:**
     ```bash